Aleosiss/rising_tides/ReadMe.md

 >- High-quality 2D artwork (Producing icons is possible ATM, but not much more)
 >- New enemy units, possible returns from EW

-## Current TODOs
+## Current To Test

-	- New Strategy Cards
+	- Direct Neural Manipulation
+	- Just Passing Through

 ## Current Table